FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

 ## Trial Measurement Result Distribution

-When a trial order independent system is subjected to repeated trial measurements of constant offered load and duration, Law of Large Numbers implies the observed loss count frequencies will converge to a specific probability distribution over possible loss counts.
+When a trial order independent system is subjected to repeated trial measurements of constant duration and offered load, Law of Large Numbers implies the observed loss count frequencies will converge to a specific probability distribution over possible loss counts.